excellaco/tcp-glue/README.md

       * Note the username and password for Jenkins, found near the beginning of the output  ( if you miss them, they will be available in the ssm_params, see below)
                 * NOTE: You can allow this process to run in the background, and may continue on to the next steps to save time.

-1. Build the ECS infrastructure
+1. Build the ECS infrastructure via Terraform
     1. RUN: `cd tcp-ecs` [3b]
     1. RUN: `docker build -t tcp-ecs:latest -f Docker/Dockerfile .`  [3.3]
         * Ensure current directory is `tcp-ecs`